George Fan: 2000–2001: Early career

-Flying Bear Entertainment, Insaniquarium, and Blizzard Entertainment
+2001–2012: PopCap Games

 While researching Java games, Fan discovered PopCap Games and took a liking to their game library.
 In 2001, Fan and Tysen Henderson founded Flying Bear Entertainment in California to work on a virtual pets video game project named FishTank.
 Fan wanted to create a game "that's easy to get into, yet unfolds into something much deeper."
 Flying Bear Entertainment published it on August 31, 2001, as a free Java-based online game called Insaniquarium.
 Fan entered the game into the 2002 Independent Games Festival, to which it became a finalist for.
 At the finalist booth at Game Developers Conference 2002 (GDC 2002), PopCap Games offered Fan help in making Insaniquarium a downloadable game.
 Insaniquarium won in the category of "Innovation in Game Design".

 At the time, Fan was looking for a job at Blizzard Entertainment.
 Blizzard allowed Fan to work on Insaniquarium on his breaks from working with them.
 Because he was a freelance video game designer at the time, Fan was forced to do a majority of the programming and designing of Insaniquarium, along with composing some of the music.
 With PopCap Games as the publisher, Insaniquarium was released on 2004 for the PC, titled Insaniquarium: Deluxe and was met with critical and financial success.
 The game sold 20 million copies on the PC by April 2006, and was released for mobile phones by Glu Mobile in the United States on April 13, 2006, and in Europe on June 29, 2006.
-The game was also released for Palm OS smartphones, Windows Mobile phones, and personal digital assistants on August 6, 2008.
+The game was also released for Palm OS and Windows Mobile phones and personal digital assistants on August 6, 2008.

 Fan worked for Blizzard for two and a half years.
 He was tasked with programming AI and designing enemies for Diablo III during this time.
 It was not long after Insaniquarium was released that Fan realized that he was more of a designer than a programmer.
 Fan tried to become a designer at Blizzard, though found it hard to persuade other employees to his ideas, leading him to conclude that he preferred to work in smaller teams.